Ingest streaming data from Apache Kafka

 Kafka versions in Pinot

-Pinot supports 2 major generations of Kafka library - kafka-0.9 and kafka-2.x for both high and low level consumers.
+Pinot supports two versions of the Kafka library: kafka-0.9 and kafka-2.x for low level consumers.

 Post release 0.10.0, we have started shading kafka packages inside Pinot.
 If you are using our latest tagged docker images or master build, you should replace org.apache.kafka with shaded.org.apache.kafka in your table config.